modehnal/GNOMETerminalAutomation/article/presentation_article.md

     - **Flatpaks** - just as we are able to load applications with `get_application` we also have a function to work with Flatpaks `get_flatpak`.
     - **Backtrace** - once there is an issue with the core component we are testing and coredump is detected via `coredumpctl`, qecore will attempt to get backtrace from `gdb` after installing all available debuginfo and debugsource packages that the `gdb` will say it needs.
 This needs to be toggled on as it takes quite a lot of time and space.
 You will see the resulting backtrace attached in example report. **backtrace_from_coredump_zenity_example.html**.
     - **Logging** - we have a continuous logging of qecore and what it does.
-Once any test fails that logging data is attached to the html report to make sure qecore did not cause the mistake.
+Once any test fails, its logging data is attached to the html report to make sure qecore did not cause the mistake.
 We also can make sure the qecore is working as intended at all times.
-This logging can also be directed to the console so user will be able to see it in real time.
+This logging can also be directed to the console, so user will be able to see it in real time.
 You can try it in the provided project with `$ LOGGING=true behave -kt start_via_command`
     - **Image matching** - from time to time there is a use case where the accessibility is not working correctly or the accessibility data is not there at all.
 For these situations we cannot do much, but we took an inspiration from OpenQA.
 In such cases we can identify widget and parts of the desktop simply with an image (`needle`) and try to find that image in the screenshot we take.
 These functions will return coordinates to us and we can click to the correct place.
 The qecore has an image matching section that can be imported and used.
 It also provides precoded steps that are used in majority of the times.
-For the times you need to adjust the execution, we provide the `Matcher` class and its methods so that you can build your custom functionality easily.
+For the times you need to adjust the execution, we provide the `Matcher` class and its methods, so that you can build your custom functionality easily.
 For exact implementation and usage you can look here https://gitlab.com/dogtail/qecore/-/blob/master/qecore/image_matching.py

   - ### Summary for the qecore and why we need it.

-    While all of this text seems like a lot.
-From the user point of view there is not much going on.
-All the user needs is.
+    While all of this text seems like a lot, from the user point of view there is not much going on.
+All the user needs is:
       - Install qecore (see the installation bellow).
       - Make very simple setup once (see the `environment.py` file).

-    From this point the users are provided with a lot of functions and methods that they do not have to code themselfs.
+    From this point the users are provided with a lot of functions and methods that they do not have to code themselves.
       - Provides functionality to restart session on all of our supported systems and architectures.
-      - Populates our test result output logs with data like `Error Messages` `Screenshots` `Videos` `Journal` `Backtraces` `Links` and `Logging`
+      - Populates our test result output logs with data like `Error Messages` `Screenshots` `Videos` `Journal` `Backtraces` `Links` and `Logging`.
       - Provides a lot of simple steps that are ready to be used with built-in debugging on error.
-      - Provides way to write automate tests with image matching.
+      - Provides a way to write automated tests with image matching.

 # Full project example.

-  Now that I have covered everything our automation solution needs lets get to the setup and execution of the GNOME Terminal test suite on Fedora 38 with Wayland.
+  Now that I have covered everything our automation solution needs, lets get to the setup and execution of the GNOME Terminal test suite on Fedora 38 with Wayland.

 ## Basic machine setup required before any action.

   There are a few preparation steps our solution requires.

   Since we have test suites that can be destructive to the system and/or change the system configuration, we do not start the automation on our local machines.
 We have a local Virtual Machines with given distributions ready and we connect to them via ssh.
-If anything goes wrong during development of the suite, we would break only the VM which can be fixed or snapshotted back and in case of a unrecoverable issue, we will still be fine since the VM's only purpose was running the suites and setting up a new one is trivial.
+If anything goes wrong during development of the suite, we would break only the VM which can be fixed or snapshotted back and in case of an unrecoverable issue, we will still be fine since the VM's only purpose was running the suites and setting up a new one is trivial.

   This setup is generally handled by our CI, which is why when trying this you will have to do this setup once by hand.